Start today · Full course access instantly * $99

 Lesson 3: Create Your Pattern (choose your rendering path)

 There isn’t one “right way” to get your design onto the page or screen.
-In this lesson, you’ll see the practical options and available tools for rendering your pattern so it’s ready for transfer and stitching.
-Whether you keep it simple with pencil and paper or step into digital tools, the focus is on priorities like keeping your design clean, scalable, and stitch-friendly — not on learning specific hardware or software.
+In this lesson, you’ll see the different routes and available tools for rendering your pattern so it’s ready for transfer and stitching.

 You’ll discover:

-• The process for turning hand-drawn sketches into digital, reproducible patterns.
+• Alternatives for turning hand-drawn sketches into digital, reproducible patterns.

-• What digital drawing can add to your toolbox — including quick-start tracing from photos or public-domain images.
+• What digital drawing can add to your toolbox — including quick-start tracing from photos and public-domain images.

 • How advanced tools open the door to building a personal design library you can re-use and adapt across future projects.